Public image of John McCain: Shift of the Arizona Republican Party against McCain's legacy

-Posthumous Medal of Freedom and evocation during the 2024 elections
+Posthumous Medal of Freedom and evocation during 2024 elections

 As president, Biden awarded McCain with a posthumous Presidential Medal of Freedom in 2022.

 With Trump again the Republican presidential nominee in 2024, members of McCain's family again publicly voiced opposition to Trump's candidacy.
 In early September 2024, McCain's son Jimmy publicly endorsed Democratic nominee Kamala Harris in the election, and revealed that he had changed his own official party registration from independent to Democrat.
 McCain's daughter Meghan revealed that she did not intend to vote for either major party ticket.
 Additionally, in August 2024 many McCain previous staffers of McCain's 2008 presidential campaign signed an open letter endorsing Harris.
-In her presidential debate against Trump Harris mentioned McCain's decisive vote against the American Health Care Act of 2017 when highlighting Trump's efforts when president to repeal the Affordable Care Act.
+In her presidential debate against Trump Harris mentioned McCain's decisive vote against the American Health Care Act of 2017 when highlighting Trump's first-term efforts as president to repeal the Affordable Care Act.
 Harris hailed McCain as "the late great John McCain".

 In the 2024 election for United States senator from Arizona, Democratic nominee Ruben Gallego positively evoked the memory of McCain.
 Gallego ran against Republican nominee Kari Lake, who in her 2022 gubernatorial campaign had denigrated McCain.
 In his remarks at the 2024 Democratic National Convention, Gallego (himself a military veteran) mentioned McCain while lambasting Trump for disrespecting veterans.
 Standing on stage with other Democratic politicians that are veterans, Gallego remarked, "politicians like Donald Trump, they don’t stand with us.
 They called patriots like Senator McCain 'losers'.
 John McCain was an American hero.
 Show some respect!"